 After the gang stole some 40 head of horses in 1878, Wyoming Stock Grower’s Association detective Billy Lykins gathered a posse and began to pursue the bandits.
 Catching up with the outlaws near Julesburg, Colorado, Middleton was captured after a shoot out and the stolen horses retrieved.
 That night; however, Middleton was once again able to escape, but the detective was determined.

 After his release, the members of his old gang had either been captured or killed and Middleton worked at a variety of occupations.
-He made his way to Gordon, Nebraska where he lived for several years, making his way as a bartender, a gambler, a deputy sheriff, and for a few months, even worked in Buffalo Bill’s Wild West Show.
+He made his way to Gordon, Nebraska where he lived for several years, working as a bartender, a gambler, a deputy sheriff, and for a few months, even worked in Buffalo Bill’s Wild West Show.

 During the 1890s, he relocated to Edgemont, South Dakota, where he operated a saloon for several years.
-In 1893, he entered the famed Chadron, Nebraska, to Chicago horse race, when the Columbian Exposition was being held in Chicago.
+In 1893, he entered the famed Chadron, Nebraska to Chicago horse race, when the Columbian Exposition was being held in Chicago, Illinois.
 Though he finished, he didn’t win.

 Later, he opened a saloon at Ardmore, Nebraska and was involved in bootlegging to the Sioux Indians on the Pine Ridge Reservation.
 After Fort Robinson soldiers wrecked his saloon, he moved again to Orin Junction, near Douglas, Wyoming, where he operated an illegal saloon.

 During this time, a knife fight occurred in the saloon in which Doc was stabbed in the stomach.
-Doc was arrested and held in the county jail.
+He was then arrested and held in the county jail.
 Infection developed just days later and he died on December 13, 1913.
 He is buried in the Douglas Cemetery in Douglas, Wyoming.

-Despite his horse-thieving ways, Doc Middleton was described as a likeable man, good tempered, sober and industrious.
+Despite his horse-thieving ways, Doc Middleton was described as a likable man, good-tempered, sober and industrious.
 He was never known to drink or gamble and made a number of friends among the frontier, including Bill Cody, Jim Cook, Print Olive, and several ranchers in the areas in which he was known to steal horses.
 He was described by the Cheyenne Daily Sun as a “golden-toothed lover of other folks’ cattle and horseflesh.”